ploomber/ploomber/doc/api/spec.rst

             ShellScript: File
             PythonCallable: File

-        # Extract product from source code.
-If False, tasks must have a "product" key
-        extract_product: True

         # Extract upstream dependencies from source code.
 If False, tasks
         # must declare dependencies using the "upstream" key
         extract_upstream: True

+        # Extract product from source code.
+If False, tasks must have a "product" key
+        extract_product: False

         # Make paths in File products relative to their sources, otherwise
         # they are relative to the pipeline.yaml parent folder